-The first section of the book discusses the hasidic customs as pereceived and justified by hasidic personae from the late 18th century to the beginning of the 20th.
-From the analysis of numerous hasidic texts, some of which were not treated by scholars before, we can find five such perceptions: (a) Hasidic custom as a personal hypernomian standard, offered to the free choice of the individual; (b) Hasidic custom as a communal enactment, similar to synagogue rules; (c) Hasidic custom is part and parcel of positive Jewish Law, and as such is a binding norm for every Jew; (d) Hasidic custom is simply a custom (minhag), and has the (weak) normative status similar to that of a local or communal custom; (e) Hasidic custom may be taken as a "sin for the sake of Heaven" (aveirah lishmah) – a category relevant only to customs that are at odds with the positive religious law, first among which is the late prayer.
+The first section of the book discusses the hasidic customs as perceived and justified by hasidic figures from the late eighteenth century to the beginning of the twentieth century.
+The analysis of numerous hasidic texts, some of which have not previously been the subject of academic discussion, reveals five such perceptions: (a) Hasidic custom is a personal hypernomian standard, offered to the free choice of the individual; (b) Hasidic custom is a communal enactment, similar to synagogue rules; (c) Hasidic custom is part and parcel of positive Jewish Law, and as such is a binding norm for every Jew; (d) Hasidic custom is simply a custom (minhag), and has a (weak) normative status similar to that of a local or communal custom; (e) Hasidic custom may be taken as a "sin for the sake of Heaven" (aveirah lishmah) – a category relevant only to customs that are at odds with the positive religious law, first among which is the late prayer.
 The meaning of these approaches is analyzed at the end of the section.

-The second section discusses the norms of "Holiness" in marital life, as adopted in the three hasidic groups mentioned above – Gur, Slonim and Toldos Ahron.
+The second section discusses the norms of Holiness in marital life, as adopted in the three hasidic groups mentioned above – Gur, Slonim, and Toldos Ahron.
 These norms restrict the relationship between husband and wife, in particular the frequency and ways of conjugation.
-In Gur, these norms were enacted as "regulations", and these have never been published but were transmitted by the marriage guides of the group.
-According to these regulations, sexual intercourse was restricted to twice a month and prohibited during the last three months of the pregnancy and the six months that followed it; the intercourse is done in almost full dress; the husband is instructed to distract his thought from the act; and more.
-In addition, the husband may not sleep at home in the afternoon, when his wife is home alone; should not address her by her first name; and should not walk with her in public.
-In Slonim the requirememnts are less concrete, but the hasidim are encouraged to minimize their contact with their wives.
+In Gur, these norms were enacted as "regulations" that have never been published, but which were transmitted by the marriage guides of the group.
+According to these regulations, sexual intercourse was restricted to twice a month and prohibited during the last three months of the pregnancy and the six months that followed it; intercourse is performed in almost full dress; the husband is instructed to distract his thought from the act; and more.
+In addition, the husband may not sleep at home in the afternoon when his wife is home alone; should not address her by her first name; and should not walk with her in public.
+In Slonim the requirements are less concrete, but the hasidim are encouraged to minimize their contact with their wives.
 In Toldos Ahron, on the other hand, the norms are more moderate and allow greater closeness between husband and wife.
-Due to the sensitivity of the subject, these norms are not published, and the discussion in this section is based on a great deal of internal documents from within these groups.
+Due to the sensitivity of the subject, these norms are not published, and the discussion in this section is based on a large volume of internal documents from within these groups.

-In the summary chapter, the hasidic customs and the principle of "holiness" are analyzed through a theoretical model.
+In the summary chapter, the hasidic customs and the principle of Holiness are analyzed through a theoretical model.
 The book suggests a series of normative circles that together constitute the entirety of the hasid's normative life.
-Beyond the hasidic case, this analysis can serve as a starting point for broader discussions into the concept of norm on the whole, in the jurisprudential, religious and moral contexts.
+Beyond the hasidic case, this analysis can serve as a starting point for broader discussions into the concept of norm on the whole in its jurisprudential, religious, and moral contexts.